Mapping Patterns for Virtual Knowledge Graphs: Mapping Patterns

-\mypar{Schema Relationship with Merging (SRm)} Such pattern considers a table $T_E$ in which the foreign key $\sK_{EF}$ to a table $T_F$ is disjoint from its primary key $\sK_E$.
-The table $T_E$ is mapped to an object property, whose subject and object are derived respectively from $\sK_E$ and $\sK_{EF}$. \\ \textsl{Example}: The relationship between a client and its \emph{unique} billing address has been merged into the client table.
-In the ontology, a \ex{billingAddress} object property relates the \ex{Client} class to the \ex{Location} class, and is populated via a mapping from the client table. \\ \textsl{References}: This pattern is widespread, and is one of the basic patterns described in the \dm.
+\mypar{Schema Relationship with Merging (SRm)} This pattern handles the case where the binary relationship is not rendered in the DB as a separate table, but rather merged into the table representing one of the participating entities, which can be done without introducing redundancy whenever such participation is of kind $(\_, 1)$.
+It considers a table $T_E$ in which the foreign key $\sK_{EF}$ referring a table $T_F$ is disjoint from its primary key $\sK_E$.
+The table $T_E$ is mapped to an object property, whose subject and object are derived respectively from $\sK_E$ and $\sK_{EF}$. \\ \textsl{Example}: The relationship between a client and its \emph{unique} billing address is merged into the client table.
+In the ontology, a \ex{billingAddress} object property relates the \ex{Client} class to the \ex{Location} class, and is populated via a mapping from the client table.